 IT Decision-Making Through the Lens of Gartner’s Analytics Maturity Model

-Gartner ranks data analytics maturity based on a system’s ability to not just provide information but to directly aid in decision-making.
-More mature analytics systems can allow IT teams to predict the impact of future decisions and arrive at a conclusion for the optimal choice to make.
+Gartner ranks data analytics maturity based on a system’s ability to not just provide information, but to directly aid in decision-making.
+More mature analytics systems can allow IT teams to predict the impact of future decisions and arrive at a conclusion for the optimal choice.

-Gartner’s 4 stages model of data analytics maturity can help with both assessing the current state of IT business analytics systems and revealing an optimal path to move forward.
+Gartner’s four stages model of data analytics maturity can help with both assessing the current state of IT business analytics systems and revealing an optimal path forward.
 The four stages, in order, are:

 - Descriptive analytics: Can tell you what’s going on in your organization

 - Diagnostic: Can tell you why it’s going on

 - Predictive: Can tell you what’s going to happen or what will likely happen

 - Prescriptive: Can tell you what you should do about it